ryt15/LetItRust/README.md

 For more information about an error, try `rustc --explain E0505`.
 error: could not compile `fig02` (lib) due to 2 previous errors
 ```
+In most other programming languages, you can simply copy the error message to
+your browser and search for it, and often find a short and compact answer.
+But how do you grab the above?
+It's not a oneliner!

 # My Verdict
 If you're a normal company with a limited budget, just don't care about Rust!